MarcNeveu/IcyDwarf/README.md

 - mass of ammonia dihydrate (g)
 - mass of liquid water (g)
 - mass of liquid ammonia (g)
+- Nusselt number in the ice shell (if >1, the shell convects)
+- fraction of amorphous ice (currently set to 0)
 - thermal conductivity (W/m/K)
 - degree of hydration (0: fully dry, 1: fully hydrated)